 Aaron, Arthur Louis b.
 March 5, 1922 d.
 August 13, 1943 World War II Victoria Cross Recipient.
-The only Leeds native awarded the Victoria Cross during World War II; he was a 1941 graduate of the Leeds School of Architecture.
-After earning his wings in June, 1942 he was assigned to No. 218 Squadron, Royal Air Force Volunteer Reserve.
-Already a recipient of the Distinguished Flying Medal, he was the acting flight sergeant during the August 12, 1943 raid on Turin, Italy.
-His aircraft, a heavy bomber, was hit by gunfire and badly damaged.
-His navigator...[Read More] (Bio by: Beth Painter) Bone Military Cemetery, Annaba, Annaba, Algeria Plot: II.B.3.
+He served in the British Army during World War II as a Acting Flight Sergeant in the 218th Squadron, Royal Air Force Volunteer Reserve.
+An 1941 graduate of the Leeds School of Architecture, after earning his flying wings in June, 1942 he was assigned to his Squadron.
+Already a recipient of the Distinguished Flying Medal, he was posthumously awarded the Victoria Cross for his bravery during the August 12, 1943 raid on Turin, Italy.
+His aircraft, a heavy...[Read More] (Bio by: Thom Painter) Bone Military Cemetery, Annaba, Annaba, Algeria Plot: II.B.3.

 Al-Jazairia, Warda b.
 July 17, 1939 d.
 May 17, 2012 Singer.
 Called "The Rose of Algeria" but usually known simply as "Warda", she was perhaps the Arab world's leading vocalist over a 50 year career that saw her give countless concerts and sell millions of albums.
 Born Warda Muhammad al-Fatouki to Algerian and Lebanese parents in the Paris suburb of Puteaux, she began singing professionally at 11 and quickly became known for performing Algerian patriotic songs.
 Upon her 1962 marriage Warda's husband forbade her to sing, a decision that silenced...[Read More] (Bio by: Bob Hufford) El Alia Cemetery, Algiers, Alger, Algeria